top of page

 For the Facilitator(s):

-1) Platform setup & preparation
+1) Platform Setup & Preparation

-If you have a large group it is good to have a co-host on the platform who can assist in managing technical tasks such as admitting members, assisting in the creation of breakout rooms, alerting you to chat messages, etc. Online interaction can be bit slower, hence the recommendation of breakout rooms with 4-5 participants to give everyone a chance to participate.
+If you have a large group it is good to have a co-host on the platform who can assist in managing technical tasks such as admitting members, assisting in the creation of breakout rooms, alerting you to chat messages, etc. Online interaction can be a bit slower, hence the recommendation of breakout rooms with 4-5 participants, to give everyone a chance to participate.
 Making the choice of participants in the breakout rooms as diverse as possible enhances the quality of the discussion and depth of learning from each other.

 The main facilitator and co-host must become familiar in advance with the technical side of Zoom or the platform being used, i.e., how to: share the screen and enable others to do so; put the PowerPoint in presentation view, change slides, assigning breakout rooms and duration of play in them; managing the return to the main room after the session, etc.

-2) Introducing the game
+2) Introduction to the game

 It is normally the task of the host or main facilitator to give an appropriate introduction.
 This involves: